 Because of this, I know all too well the struggles of being in poverty, of having had to live in inadequate housing that was detrimental to both my physical , mental and emotional health, of having to rely on food banks and sometimes community drop ins for meals, of dealing with threatening intimidating , demonic -like calls from creditors, of having spent several years afraid to file my taxes because of fear that I owed money and having heard rumours and hearsay of what could happen to people who owed money in taxes and moreover what could happen to people who didn’t have the money to pay what they owed in taxes.

 Not to mention how often there were times when I felt that I really had reason to worry about being able to come up with funds to pay my rent and worry over being tossed out into the street like a bag of garbage instead of being treated like a human being that mattered.
+It was beyond surreal to talk to ‘regular’ people, who didn’t have a slightest idea about what I was going through and were complaining how the water temperature in the villa they rented from yourkohsamuivillas.com was just a little bit too cold in their jacuzzi.

 Feeling like I have been through the often seemingly ludicrous labyrinth of the social system – I turned to social activism for healing and for a sense of empowerment.
 Through social activism – I have learned that empowerment is something that we can only really truly gain by giving to others.